Kevin Yeung: Secretary for Education

 In November 2020, Yeung said that his department would seek legal authority for more extensive punishments against teachers, including the suspension of their teaching licenses, the withholding or deduction of their salaries, and other penalties.
 In regards to classroom material that may be "problematic", such as discussions on Hong Kong independence, Yeung said that teachers "should report the matter to their supervisors so amendments could be made", and that if the teachers "stay silent, they should be held responsible".

 Also in November 2020, Yeung announced changes to the liberal studies curriculum in Hong Kong, including the vetting of all textbooks to remove material which pro-Beijing figures have said were biased against the government.
 Some educators noted that some of Yeung's changes, such as moving the grading system to pass/fail, ran contrary to recommendations made by a task force that had reviewed the subject for three years.

 In December 2020, Yeung said that ongoing current affairs should not be taught in liberal studies classrooms.

 In February 2021, Yeung announced changes to the education system, and said that schools and teachers that fail to report breaches of the National Security Law to the police could be held responsible.
 Notices to teachers explained that teachers should educate students as young as 6 years old about the national security law.
 Yeung also reiterated that schools are not a place to express political views and said that the new rules would not impact rights or freedom of speech for students.
 Also, Yeung said that even if pupils were outside of campus and form human chains, campus administrators still had the responsibility to prevent them from doing so.
 In response, Ip Kin-yuen, the vice-president of the Professional Teachers' Union, said that he was astounded to see the "vast scope" of the new rules as well as the lack of consultation with teachers before the rules were published.

 In March 2021, Yeung revealed that all primary and secondary schools in Hong Kong would be given 48 copies of "My Home is in China," a book designed to boost mainland Chinese identity in students.
-In addition, Yeung revealed that new teachers in Hong Kong would have to undergo a mandatory study tour in mainland China as part of their training, so they could "understand the educational development in mainland and the country's achievements through their personal experience."
+In addition, Yeung revealed that new teachers in Hong Kong would have to undergo a mandatory study tour in mainland China as part of their training so they could "understand the educational development in mainland and the country's achievements through their personal experience."

 In October 2021, Yeung said that teachers at private schools may be forced to take a test on the Basic Law.

-In December 2021, Yeung announced that the Education Bureau had installed around 20 flag poles in public schools, to facilitate mandatory flag-raising ceremonies of the PRC flag.
+In December 2021, Yeung announced that the Education Bureau had installed around 20 flagpoles in public schools, to facilitate mandatory flag-raising ceremonies of the PRC flag.
 Yeung claimed that the flag-raising would improve students' recognition of their country and their identity as Chinese nationals.